Yandex Cloud

 Note

-Some runtime environments have an SDK library installed by default to work with the Yandex Cloud API.
-For more information about how to use the SDK, see Using the SDK.
+Some runtimes have an SDK library pre-installed by default to work with the Yandex Cloud API.
+For more info on how to use the SDK, see Using the SDK.

-When creating a new function version, Cloud Functions will automatically install all declared dependencies required for the function to run.
-For more information about requirements and restrictions, see Managing Node.js function dependencies.
+When creating a new function version, Cloud Functions will automatically install all declared dependencies required for the function.
+For more information about requirements and limitations, see Managing Node.js function dependencies.

-Cloud Functions automatically captures an application's standard output streams and sends them to the centralized logging system available in Yandex Cloud.
-This system also logs service records about the start and end of each function and any errors that occur during its execution.
-For more information about the log format, see Node.js function runtime logging.
+Cloud Functions automatically catches the application's standard output streams and sends them to the centralized logging system in Yandex Cloud.
+This system also logs entries about the start and end of each function execution, as well as any errors that occur during execution.
+For more information about the log format, see Node.js function execution logging.

-To learn more about how to write in JavaScript or how certain statements work, see the Modern JavaScript tutorial.
+To learn more about programming in JavaScript or how certain constructs work, see this JavaScript tutorial.

 Was the article helpful?